Guaniquilla, Aguada, Puerto Rico

 Guaniquilla is a coastal barrio in the municipality of Aguada, Puerto Rico.
 Its population in 2010 was 2,663.

 Features

 Pico de Piedra beach and Guayabo River are located in Guaniquilla where an annual festival is held around June 24.

 History

 Guaniquilla was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
-In 1899, the United States Department of War conducted a census of Puerto Rico finding that the combined population of Rosario (not a current barrio of Aguada), California (not a current barrio of Aguada) and Guaniquilla (spelled Guanaguilla) barrios was 1,135.
+In 1899, the United States Department of War conducted a census of Puerto Rico finding that the combined population of Rosario (not a current barrio of Aguada), California (not a current barrio of Aguada) and Guaniquilla (spelled Guaniquilla) barrios was 1,135.